Kilimanjaro And Malaria - Avoiding Infection In Tanzania

 Mosquito net

-There are several types of Malaria.
+There are five types of malaria.
 The falciparum strand is the most dangerous and also most common in Tanzania.
-Unlike most other diseases encountered frequently by travellers, there is no Malaria vaccination available.
+Unlike most other diseases encountered frequently by travellers, there is no malaria vaccination available although malaria treatment can be bought in pharmacies in Tanzania.
 There are, however, several drugs out there that will help prevent the infection.
-Drugs are the preffered form of anti-malarial treatment for most travellers as it only takes one bite from a mosquito to contract the disease.
+Preventative medications are the preferred form of anti-malarial treatment for most travellers as it only takes one bite from a mosquito to contract the disease.

-There is a wide array of anti-malarial drugs on the market and we strongly recommend consulting your doctor before deciding upon one.
+There is a wide array of anti-malarials on the market and we strongly recommend consulting your doctor before deciding upon one.

 The most popular anti-malarial drug is Lariam which is taken once a week and needs to be taken over a full course to work.
 Side effect complaints have been fairly common for Larium and include hallucinations, insomnia and nightmares.
 Although certain scientific research suggests that Lariam makes a person more susceptible to Acute Mountain Sickness (AMS), there is still no proof, however, side effects often mimic AMS symtoms making it very difficult to diagnose.
 Doxycycline is another a popular drug and tends to bring on side-effects such as heartburn and indigestion.
 Malarone is also an option and seems to produce less potential side-effects, however, it is more expensive because of this.